Vietnam.vn - Nền tảng quảng bá Việt Nam

 Second, the initial investment cost is too high.
 ESG practice requires investment in machinery, technology, energy equipment, etc. All of these are complex systems, requiring a lot of capital, calculating the return on investment rate, and taking a long time before going into operation, etc.

-Ms. Claudia Anselmi - General Director of Hung Yen Garment and Dyeing Company, Vice President of the European Chamber of Commerce in Vietnam (EuroCham).
+Ms. Claudia Anselmi - General Director of Hung Yen Garment and Dyeing Company, Vice President of European Chamber of Commerce in Vietnam (EuroCham).

 Third is access to green financial capital.
-In Vietnam, capital flows for green credit only account for about 4-5% of total credit capital in the market, which is a very low figure.
+In Vietnam, capital flows for green credit only account for about 4-5% of the total credit capital market, which is a very low figure.
 This is a real challenge for businesses, because capital is the decisive factor for investment, business and development decisions of businesses.

 Despite facing many obstacles, in order to compete in the global economy in the context of great competitive pressure, businesses are forced to transform "green" and "digital".